yigityuce/N2MS/DesignPatterns/Structural/README.md

 # Adapter

-- Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.
+- Allows objects with incompatible interfaces to collaborate.

 ### Problem